-It is well recognized that the Cobalt is among the prominent contaminants in aqueous solutions.
+It is well recognized that the Cobalt metal is among the prominent contaminants in aqueous solutions.
 This hazardous metal can result in a high risk contamination and causes illness.
 It should be mentioned that the Cobalt metal also appears in wastewaters of a lot of manufacture and it can produce variety of undesirable effects.
 For removal of this contaminant from water many methods are used in this way.
 In this work it has been indicated that designed activated carbon from oak bark can be effectively used for the removal of Co (II) from aqueous solutions.
 The investigated adsorbent was cost effective as well as eco-friendly.
-The increase in percentage adsorption with increase in temperature demonstrated the endothermic nature of adsorption.
+The adsorption process was highly pH dependent and was more effective within the pH over 4.5.
 It is clear bark of oak is known as trifling matter, but in this research we have shown that this solid waste can be used as the best adsorbent to remove Co(II) from water as dangerous contaminant.